-Your informed consent form explains your rights as a participant, which includes the following:
+Your Informed Consent Form explains your rights as a participant, which includes the following:

 You also have the responsibility to stay informed during your participation in a study.
 You should ask questions about anything you do not understand or simply want to know.

 The researcher will no longer be able to allow you to participate in the research study and will stop collecting any additional identifiable health information about you.
-However, the researcher may, by law, continue to use the health information about you previously collected, as necessary, to maintain the integrity of the research study and make reports to oversight agencies
+However, the researcher may, by law, continue to use the health information about you previously collected, as necessary, to maintain the integrity of the research study and make reports to oversight agencies (FDA, NIH, etc.).

 Download a copy of the Patient Research brochure:

 If you have questions, contact the Office of Research Compliance and Quality Improvement at 310-423-3783 .